mbabynames search ✿

 Pandora Rose

-"noble and strong" (Pandora) meets "rose flower" (Rose).
+"all gifted" (Pandora) meets "rose flower" (Rose).
 The combination reads as complete.
 Neither name overshadows the other.
 At 3 syllables, Pandora needs a shorter middle to stay balanced.
 Rose does that.

 Pandora Grace